Luigian/Ft_Printf/README.md

 |`'`|flag|Decimal and floating point conversion should be grouped and separated by thousands.|
 |n|width| Decimal digit string specifying a minimum field width.|
 |`.`n|precision|A period '.' followed by a digit string gives the minimum number of digits to appear for d, i, o, u, x, and X conversions, the number of digits to appear after the decimal point for f, or the maximum number of characters to be printed from a string for s conversions.
+|`*`|A field width or precision, or both, may be indicated by an asterisk or an asterisk followed by one or more decimal digits and a $ instead of a digit string.
+In this case, an int argument supplies the field width or precision.
 |`hh`|length|Specifies the size of the argument as 'signed char' or 'unsigned char'.
 |`h`|length|Specifies the size of the argument as 'short' or 'unsigned short'.
 |`l`|length|Specifies the size of the argument as 'long' or 'unsigned long'.